imagekit-developer/imagekit-android/README.md

 `publicKey` and `authenticationEndpoint` parameters are optional and only needed if you want to use the SDK for client-side file upload.
 You can get these parameters from the developer section in your ImageKit dashboard - https://imagekit.io/dashboard#developers.

 `transformationPosition` is optional.
 The default value for this parameter is `TransformationPosition.PATH`.
-Acceptable values are `TransformationPosition.PATH` & `TransformationPosition.QUERY`
+Acceptable values are `TransformationPosition.PATH` & `TransformationPosition.QUERY`.

+`defaultUploadPolicy` is optional and only needed if you want to use the SDK for client-side file upload.
+This sets the default constraints for all the upload requests.

 _Note: Do not include your Private Key in any client side code, including this SDK or its initialization._